kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 ```
 sudo apt-get install sqlite3
 ```
 ### Upgrading After 20220319

 We are going to archive the old qsos database and create a new one.
 As of 20220319 I have a new database schema to use.
 Type the two following commands below to copy the qsos database to qsos_old and then remove the existing database.
+Resume by creating the qsos database below.

 ```
 cp qsos qsos_old